Solvro/mobile-topwr/README.md

 ```
 If you need our server url please write us an email [kn.solvro@pwr.edu.pl](mailto:kn.solvro@pwr.edu.pl) or contact us via our [website](https://solvro.pwr.edu.pl/contact/)

-3. ### For SVG files optimization we use `svg_optimizer` (which uses SVGO under the hood) that's why before you start you need to install [Node.js](https://nodejs.org/en/download/package-manager) and [SVGO optimization tool](https://svgo.dev/docs/introduction/) on your machine

 3.  ### Code generation
     Some of app's dependecies utilize code generation feature and generated files **are not currently included** to control version and this github repository, so before building, running or developing application, it's crucial to run code generation (to generate all needed files) in terminal with: